What to Expect from iOS 13 and its Impact on ASO

 As Apple gets ready to roll out its own dark mode for its general interface, we can anticipate two possible consequences for ASO:

-Apple already hinted that compatible apps also offering a dark mode to users might get a chance for featuring in the Store.
+- Apple already hinted that compatible apps also offering a dark mode to users may get a chance for featuring in the Store.

 A closer look at what the AppStore will look like with dark mode enabled